oleksandr-hromovyi/rick-and-morty/README.md

 ## TODO.

+- improve routes (improve the transition condition to the 404 page)
 - add check for data type (PropTypes for example);
 - add spinner, move it to a separate component;
 - add a back button to the previous page when viewing a specific character card;